 Persons insured in other countries

-In most cases, work performed in Finland must be insured in Finland, regardless of the employee’s nationality.
-Posted workers (from the EU or EEA Member States, Switzerland or countries that have signed the European Convention on Social Security) are an exception to this rule.
-A posted worker is issued the certificate A1 (or E101) demonstrating that the worker’s insurance cover has been taken out in the country of origin and there is no need to insure him or her in Finland.
-If the injured person is a posted worker, the employer must contact the Workers’ Compensation Center (TVK) in the case of an occupational accident or disease.
+As a rule, work performed in Finland must be insured in Finland.
+The employee’s nationality does not affect the duty to take out insurance.
+An exception to this rule are posted workers from the EU or EEA Member States, Switzerland, or countries that have signed the European Convention on Social Security .
+A posted worker is issued the certificate A1 demonstrating that the worker’s insurance cover has been taken out in the country of origin and there is no need to insure him/her in Finland.

 Signatories to the European Convention on Social Security in matters of occupational accidents and diseases: Israel, Quebec.

-TVK must always ask the competent country for a payment authorisation before it can pay compensation for occupational accidents or diseases.
-If the competent country does not issue a payment authorisation, compensation cannot be paid for the expenses incurred in Finland.
+TVK must always ask the competent country for a payment authorisation before it can pay compensation.
+If no payment authorisation is received, compensation cannot be paid for the expenses incurred in Finland.

 What is compensated?